-- After you register your own company, you can set up a business bank account.
-What’s more, there are lots of choices out there nowadays.
+- When you’re moving from umbrella company into contracting, after you register your own company, you can set up a business bank account.
+What’s more, there’s lots of choices out there nowadays.
 In addition, most main banks enable a business to connect with an online digital platform, such as FreeAgent.
-Digital platforms are now used across the board for business record keeping, and FreeAgent is most suited for UK contractors and small businesses.
+Digital platforms are now used across the board for business record keeping.
+Key to note, FreeAgent is most suited for UK contractors and small businesses and many UK business owners favour this.

 Secondary steps when moving from umbrella into contracting

 Some further things for you to do as part of the moving from umbrella company into contracting process are:

-- From the outset, once you register your company, it will be good to have a Business Tax account with HMRC.
-Once this is set up, it will give you a good overview of when your company is paying taxes in the future.
+- From the outset, once you register your company, it’ll be good to have a Business Tax account with HMRC.
+Once this is set up, it’ll give you a good overview of when your company is paying taxes in the future.
 Once your company is set up, HMRC will automatically register it for Corporation Tax.
 If you need to file VAT returns in the future, you can set up an HMRC Business Tax account and register the business for VAT.
 In due course, the Corporation Tax service and PAYE for employer service can also be added to the Business Tax account.
 Once you do this, you can view the position of your company’s taxes via your Business Tax account.

-- As part of your set-up, you can appoint an accountant to look after you and help with your tax planning.
+- As part of your set-up, the best step is to appoint a specialist contractor accountant to look after you and help with your tax planning.
 Furthermore, your accountant will help ensure you are set up going forward.
 They should also help you operate in a tax-efficient manner.
-In addition, they will advise you where you can receive tax relief in all the different areas when you run your own company.
+In addition, they’ll advise you where you can receive tax relief in all the different areas when you run your own company.
 You can bring the accountant in once you register your company.
-Alternatively, you can ask them to take care of the company registration process.
+On the other hand, you can ask them to take care of the company registration process.